top of page

 3. Adaptive Thinking

 In a world of uncertainty, flexible thinking is power.
-Learnertia trains your mind to shift perspectives, experiment with new ideas, and embrace ambiguity instead of fearing it.
+Learnertia trains our minds to shift perspectives, experiment with new ideas, and embrace ambiguity instead of fearing it.

 4. Skill Compounding

 Like interest in a bank account, skills grow exponentially when layered over time.
-Learnertia encourages building “skill stacks”.
-Skill stacks are combinations of diverse abilities that multiply your value.
+Learnertia encourages building “skill stacks.”
+Skill stacks are combinations of diverse abilities that multiply our value.

 5. Resilience